luc-tielen/eclair-lang/README.md

 - Rules can be non-recursive, recursive or mutually recursive.

 It's **extremely alpha** software, not ready for real use.
-Right now it only compiles down to an intermediate representation (and can't even be executed yet).
+Right now it only compiles down to an intermediate representation.
 Many edgecases are not checked yet (there is no semantic analysis / typesystem yet).